cwfink/Fink_ay250_homework/final_project/noise_analysis/README.md

 ### Description of Files

+## fake_noise_test.ipynb
+This notebook provides a test of validity of the noise fitting algorithm.
+It takes the provided fake data and decorrelates the noise.
+It then compares this to the uncorrelated and correlated noise traces that were used to make the fake data.

+## fake_noise.npy
+an ndarray of fake time series traces. each channel has random noise mixed with a correlated noise source with a different weighting coefficient for each channel.
+The noise is generated from the model provided in the supplemental note

+## fake_noise_correlated.npy
+an ndarray of the correlated time series traces

+## fake_noise_uncorrelated.npy
+an ndarray of the uncorrelated time series traces

 ## noise_example.ipynb
 An example of how to use the noise class in a jupyter notebook

+## test_traces.npy
+ndarray of real time series data from SuperCDMS R and D detector G124

 ## supplental_note.pdf
 This document provides the mathematical background behind the method to